tldr-pages/tldr/pages/common/ack.md

 > See also: `rg`, which is much faster.
 > More information: <https://beyondgrep.com/documentation>.

-- Search for files containing a string or regular expressionin the current directory and subdirectories:
+- Search for files containing a string or regular expression in the current directory and subdirectories:

 `ack "{{search_pattern}}"`